MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/addmedia.md

 ms.subservice: campaign-management-api
 ---
 # AddMedia Service Operation - Campaign Management
-Adds the specified media to an account's media library.
+Adds the specified media to an account's asset library.

 Depending on the type of [Media](media.md), you can then add the media to one or more [ImageAdExtension](imageadextension.md) or [ResponsiveAd](responsivead.md) objects.